vasilNnikolov/meteor_tracker/README.md

 ### Database

 The database is fixed for a given FOV of the camera and a given number of stars to detect $k$.
-The database is a .json file of $N$ entries.
-The key is the star id according to HYG db, value are two arrays of complex numbers, which are the DFT coeffs for $r(i)$ and $\delta(i)$.
+The database is a .csv file of $2N$ rows.
+Row $2i$ is the DFT coeffs for the function $r(j), j \in [1, k]$ for the star $i$, and row $2i+1$ is the coeffs for $\delta(j), j \in [1, k]$.
+Each row will have $2k$ comma separated values, coming in pairs of real, imaginary parts of the complex coefficient.
 The filename should encode the number $k$, as well as FOV, in a meaningful way.
 In the main program, on startup the file is loaded or generated if it does not exist, and is then used in the matching process.

 ## Meteor detection